 TPS Committee Chair

-Mr. O’Donoghue currently serves as a Principal Engineer / Manager at Qualcomm, working within the Secure Systems Group.
+Mr. O’Donoghue currently serves as Director, Engineering at Qualcomm, working within the Secure Systems Group.
 He is responsible for architecture and development of software focused around secure platforms and NFC.
 In previous roles at Qualcomm, he was the lead security architect and software lead for an NFC CLF development, and has worked extensively on telephony aspects of both Android and Windows-based mobile systems.
 Mr. O’Donoghue was also an early participant in developing the GSMA NFC Handset Requirements and Testbook.

 Mr. O’Donoghue joined the GlobalPlatform Board of Directors in 2016.

 Mr. Van Nieuwenhuyze currently serves as Senior R&D Engineer at STMicroelectronics.
 Within this role he has software architecture responsibilities for the NFC ecosystem and secure elements.

 He joined STMicroelectronics in 2003 and since 1999 Mr. Van Nieuwenhuyze has been active in several smart card projects for banking, transport and near field communication.